bhj/KaraokeEternal/docs/content/docs/index.md

 ### Media Files

-The following media formats are supported:
+The following types are supported:

-- [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG){{% icon-external %}} (.cdg and .mp3 files must be named the same; if .m4a is present it will be used instead)
+- [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG){{% icon-external %}} (.cdg and .mp3 files must be named the same; also supports an .m4a instead of .mp3).
+Supports background visualizations.

-- MP4 video (since .mp4/.m4a files are only containers, codec support can vary depending on the browser running the [player](#player))
+- MP4 video (codec support can vary depending on the browser running the [player](#player)).
+Does not support background visualizations (videos are played as-is).

 Media filenames are expected to be in "Artist - Title" format by default, but this can be configured per-folder using a `_kfconfig.js` file.
 When this file is encountered in a folder it applies to all files and subfolders.
 If any subfolders have their own `_kfconfig.js`, that will take precedence.